 This method uses only a regular home printer, a few pieces of paper, a paint pen (or small paint brush), and chalk.
 Thanks to the website blockposters.com, you can blow up any image to any size and print it at home, using regular printer paper.

-Soak the taped image in water to remove the paper, and once it dries, it adheres to your surface like a sticker.
+Soak the taped image in water for 30 minutes to loosen the paper.
+Remove the paper, and use the tape image just like a sticker.

 To use this technique, you need to reverse your image before you print it.
 This way it will print as a mirror image, making the transfer perfect.
 All you need to do is find the “flip/rotate” option in your Word processor or image software.